Leucothrinax: Taxonomy

 Leucothrinax is a monotypic genus—it includes only one species, L. morrisii.
 The species was originally described by German botanist Hermann Wendland, who placed it in the genus Thrinax.

 In the first edition of Genera Palmarum (1987), Natalie Uhl and John Dransfield placed the genus Thrinax in the subfamily Coryphoideae, the tribe Corypheae and the subtribe Thrinacinae using Harold E. Moore's 1973 classification of the palm family.
 Subsequent phylogenetic analysis showed that the Old World and New World members of the Thrinacinae were not closely related.
-As a consequence of this, Thrinax and related genera were places in their own tribe, Cryosophileae.
+As a consequence of this, Thrinax and related genera were placed in their own tribe, Cryosophileae.
 A study of the phylogenetic relationships among Caribbean palms showed that the species then known as Thrinax morrisii was most closely related to Coccothrinax, Hemithrinax and Zombia, with the remainder of the genus Thinax being a sister group to this clade.
 Since the continued inclusion of this genus would render Thrinax paraphyletic, it was split off into a new genus, Leucothrinax.